 - Remove natural fibre rugs and other fabrics from the room, if possible.
 As mentioned, bagworms are especially fond of wool.

-In summary, regular housecleaning, humidity control and elimination of food sources should keep the insects off your walls and out of your home!
+In summary, regular housecleaning, humidity control, and getting rid of their food sources should keep the insects off your walls and out of your home!